Lee R. Anderson Sr.: Military veterans

 In 2011, the Andersons donated $2.5 million toward the building of the new Defenders Lodge, a $12.5 million hotel facility for veterans seeking care at the Department of Veterans Affairs hospital in Palo Alto, California.
 Anderson also pledged to fund the first three years of Hiring Our Heroes, a program launched in 2011 by the U.S. Chamber of Commerce, with support from veteran service organizations, to stage job fairs across the country.
 The initiative also recognizes firms that have made extraordinary efforts to help wounded service members and other veterans reenter the civilian workforce.

 Private life

 Lee and Penny Anderson, who married in 1965, maintain homes in Minnesota and in Naples, Florida.
 They have a son, a daughter, and six grandchildren.
 Anderson, an avid hunter, is the funder of a conservation education program through the Boone and Crockett Club in the Montana Rockies.
 The Andersons have also supported the St. David's Relief Foundation, a Texas-based Catholic nonprofit group that has assisted humanitarian efforts in Bosnia-Herzegovina following the Yugoslav Wars (1991–1995).
 After first visiting nearby Croatia in 2001, the couple subsequently opened a Relais & Chateaux Villa & Winery, Villa Korta Katarina & Winery in Orebić, a seaside village on the Adriatic coast.

-He won Best of Show at the 2022 Pebble Beach Concours d'Elegance.
+He won Best of Show at the 2022 Pebble Beach Concours d'Elegance and then again in 2025.